Bhavya-Mistry/ML/SmartHealth-Predictive-Analyzer/README.md

 # SmartHealth Predictive Analyzer
-SmartHealth Predictive Analyzer is a machine learning project that predicts the likelihood of diabetes based on a set of health metrics.
-The project uses advanced machine learning techniques, including Random Forest and Logistic Regression models, to predict whether an individual will develop diabetes based on their health-related data.
+**SmartHealth Predictive Analyzer** is a machine learning project that predicts the likelihood of diabetes based on a set of health metrics.
+The project uses advanced machine learning techniques, including **Random Forest and Logistic Regression models**, to predict whether an individual will develop diabetes based on their health-related data.
 The analysis includes data cleaning, feature engineering, model training, hyperparameter tuning, and model evaluation.

-Table of Contents
+## Table of Contents
 Project Overview

 Tech Stack